NetGear Nighthawk AC1750 (R6700v2) Review

 First, we looked at an enormous number of routers, then after careful evaluations, we selected the top products currently available today and bought them to test head-to-head.
 We split our testing process into five different rating metrics — Features, 2.4 GHz.
 Throughput, 5 GHz.
 Throughput, Range, and Ease of Use — each weighted based on their importance.
 The sections below describe how the Nighthawk performed and how it stacks up against its peers.

 The most important out of all of our rating metrics, Features accounted for 25% of the total score for each wireless router.
 To score each router, we first looked at whether or not it supported MU-MIMO and beamforming — two crucial things that greatly improve the speed of the network in your home.
 Next, we checked to see if the router had the ability to cycle the power remotely and if you can turn off the indicator LEDs.
 Last, we tallied the number of LAN and USB ports available for use.
 Additionally, we also noted any additional features that each router had.
 The Nighthawk did quite well, earning a 6 out of 10.

 This dual-band router supports both MU-MIMO and beamforming — a bit of a surprise for a router that is sold at a relatively bargain price.
-The Nighthawk supports IPv6 as well as a VPN network.
+The Nighthawk supports IPv6 and a VPN network.
 You can manage and adjust the settings of each router through either the web interface or the mobile app.

 This router does give you an option to turn off the LED indicator lights from the web interface and is conveniently wall-mountable, allowing you to tuck the router out of sight in a discreet location.